UtrechtUniversity/ricgraph/docs/ricgraph_pubs_presentations_use_mentions.md

 * See where [Ricgraph has been mentioned](#ricgraph-mentions).
 * Watch a video where [Arjan Sieverink presents Ricgraph at Pure International Conference 2023](#arjan-sieverink-presents-ricgraph-at-pure-international-conference-2023).

+Please let us know if you publish, present, use, or mention Ricgraph, then we can add that to this page.

 [Return to main README.md file](../README.md).

 ### Ricgraph publications

+If you publish about Ricgraph, please let us know so that we can add it to this page.

 | When             | Authors                                                                                                             | Title and link to pdf                                                                                                                                                                                                                                                                                | Weblink                                                                        |
 |------------------|---------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------|